paldhous/ucsc/2020/investigative-policy/md/courts-media-law.md

 #### Defamation

 Defamation means a statement that causes an injury to someone's reputation.
-In some jusridictions, there is a distinction between libel, which covers written statements, and slander, for spoken statements.
+In some jurisdictions, there is a distinction between libel, which covers written statements, and slander, for spoken statements.

 Repeating a defamatory statement, for example in a quote, renders you and your publication potentially liable, as well as the person who made the statement.